myroyalgold/Automobile-Analysis-with-Python/README.md

 - create an indicator variable for the column "aspiration"
 - Merge the new dataframe to the original dataframe, then drop the column 'aspiration'.

+# Explanatory Data Analysis (EDA)
+## Objectives
+- Explore features or characteristics to predict price of car
+- Analyze patterns and run descriptive statistical analysis
+- Group data based on identified parameters and create pivot tables
+- Identify the effect of independent attributes on price of cars

+## Task
+- What is the data type of the column "peak-rpm"?
+- Find the correlation between the following columns: bore, stroke, compression-ratio, and horsepower.
+- Examine the correlation between 'engine-size' and 'price'
+- Examine the correlation between 'highway-mpg' and 'price'
+- Examine the correlation between 'peak-rpm' and 'price'
+- Find the correlation between x="stroke" and y="price".
+- Examine the relationship between "body-style" and "price".
+- Examine "drive-wheels" and "price"
+- Examine "enginelocation" and " price"
+- Find the average "price" of each car based on "body-style".
+- Calculate the Pearson Correlation Coefficient and P-value of 'wheel-base' and 'price'.
+- Calculate the Pearson Correlation Coefficient and P-value of 'horsepower' and 'price'.
+- Calculate the Pearson Correlation Coefficient and P-value of 'length' and 'price'.
+- Calculate the Pearson Correlation Coefficient and P-value of 'width' and 'price'
+- Calculate the Pearson Correlation Coefficient and P-value of 'curb-weight' and 'price'
+- Calculate the Pearson Correlation Coefficient and P-value of 'engine-size' and 'price'
+- Calculate the Pearson Correlation Coefficient and P-value of 'bore' and 'price'
+- Calculate the Pearson Correlation Coefficient and P-value of'city-mpg' and 'highway-mpg'
+- Calculate the Pearson Correlation Coefficient and P-value of Highway-mpg vs. Price

+## Conclusion: Important Variables
+We now have a better idea of what our data looks like and which variables are important to take into account when predicting the car price.
+We have narrowed it down to the following variables:

+Continuous numerical variables:
+- Length
+- Width
+- Curb-weight
+- Engine-size
+- Horsepower
+- City-mpg
+- Highway-mpg
+- Wheel-base
+- Bore

+Categorical variables:
+- Drive-wheels